Dynamic Catalog

 RegisterPayment

-Step 1: Registers a purchase intent.
-Your backend should reserve inventory for the player.
+POST /api/v1/purchase/register — Step 1: registers a purchase intent.
+Your backend should reserve inventory for the player and respond with one of the inline status codes (e.g. SUCCESS_REGISTERED, FAILED_INSUFFICIENT_INVENTORY, FAILED_PURCHASE_LIMIT_EXCEEDED, FAILED_INVALID_PRICE).

 ConfirmPayment

-Step 2A: Confirms and completes the purchase after successful payment.
+POST /api/v1/purchase/confirm — Step 2A: confirms and completes the purchase after successful payment.
+Your backend grants items to the player and acknowledges the transaction.

 Unified Integration: This endpoint is the same API used for StashPay integrations.
 Implement once to power both your WebShop and StashPay checkout links.